lyokha/nginx-haskell-module/aliases/README.md

 *@* or *-*) and thus fail to be parsed as variables in *complex value* expressions.

-All directives from this module do not require loading a Haskell library.
+No directive from this module requires loading a Haskell library.

 ##### Build